Knowledge base

 - Your WordPress site must be installed via the Infomaniak WordPress tools to use these themes and extensions.

-- The extensions can be added during installation (step 16 of this other guide) or later.
+- Extensions can be added during installation (approximately step 16 of this other guide) or activated later.

 - To benefit from Elegant Themes support (customer service) you must subscribe to an Elegant Themes offer.